allo-media/tech-blog/_posts/2018-03-19-from-python-to-go-to-rust.markdown

 4. __No mutability__
 5. Handle __concurrency__ nicely

 I see you coming: "hey, this is [Haskell]"!
-Yeah indeed, but for whatever reason, I've never managed do get anything done with [Haskell] (and I've been trying a lot).
-This is maybe only me, but from an outsider, the Haskell mindset seems elitist, the documentation and praticle examples are lacking and it's hardly accessible to a beginner.
+Yeah indeed, but for whatever reason, I've never managed to get anything done with [Haskell] (and I've been trying a lot).
+This is maybe only me, but from an outsider, the Haskell mindset seems elitist, the documentation and practical examples are lacking and it's hardly accessible to a beginner.
 [Learn you a Haskell for great good](http://learnyouahaskell.com/) is awesome but very long to read and too abstract for me (you don't build anything _for real_ during the book).

 "Hey, and what about [Scala]?!".
 What do you mean by Scala?
 The better Java?
 The functional programming language with [Scalaz]?
 The Object Orienting Programming Functional language that may or may not fail at runtime with a `java.lang.NullPointerException` and needs a 4GB JVM running?
-I tried it some years ago and definitively, this is a no go for me.
+I tried it some years ago and definitely, this is a no go for me.

 After discussing with a few people, I decided to give __Go__ a try.
 It has a __compiler__, __no exceptions__, no `null` (but __null values__) and can handle __concurrency__ nicely.